utopia-php/locale/README.md

 // Use placeholders
 echo $locale->getText('likes', [ 'likesAmount' => 12, 'commentsAmount' => 55 ]); // prints "You have 12 likes and 55 comments."
 echo $locale->getText('likes'); // prints "You have {likesAmount} likes and {commentsAmount} comments.".
-If you don't provide placeholder value, we don't touch it
+If you don't provide placeholder value, the string is returned unchanged.

 // Get translation of different language
 $locale->setDefault('he-IL');